originphp/framework/docs/tasks.md

 # Tasks

-Tasks are a way to share code between your shells.
-When you create a task, you can use other tasks within the task and access the current shell.
+In your console apps you can use tasks to break up or share code with or console apps.

 ## Creating a Task